-- (1) Level I can be offered in elementary, middle, or high school.
+- (1) Level II can be offered in elementary, middle, or high school.
 At the high school level, students shall be awarded one credit for successful completion of this course.
-There is no prerequisite for this course. - (2) Students of classical languages such as Latin and Greek read and comprehend proficiency-level appropriate texts.
+Successful completion of Level I or demonstrated equivalent proficiency as determined by the district is a prerequisite for this course. - (2) Students of classical languages such as Latin and Greek read and comprehend proficiency-level appropriate texts.
 The communicative skills of listening, speaking, and writing are used to enhance the interpretive communication mode of reading. - (3) Districts may offer a level of a language in a variety of scheduling arrangements that may extend or reduce the traditional schedule when careful consideration is given to the instructional time available on a campus and the language ability, access to programs, and motivation of students.